 Frequently Asked Questions

-All ELA teachers are experienced, qualified and fully accredited and maintain the high level of excellence of University College Dublin (UCD).
+All UCD ELA teachers are experienced, qualified and fully accredited and maintain the high level of excellence of University College Dublin (UCD).

-ELA is committed to a dynamic teaching environment ensuring a productive and successful learning experience for each student.
+UCD ELA is committed to a dynamic teaching environment ensuring a productive and successful learning experience for each student.
 The average number of students per class is 12 with a maximum of 15 students per class.

-No, all course materials will be provided and are included in the cost of the course.
+If you are studying with the English Language Academy in one of our summer courses, all course materials will be provided and are included in the cost of the course.

-Ireland uses the euro.
+Ireland uses the Euro.
 To convert your currency to euro visit www.xe.com

 The weather and temperature can vary depending on the time of year, please see MET Éireann The Irish Meteorological Service for up to date information.